nginx-clojure/nginx-clojure/README.md

 This program uses:
 * Re-rooted ASM bytecode engineering library which is distributed under the BSD 3-Clause license
-* Modified Continuations Library Written by Matthias Mann  is distributed under the BSD 3-Clause license
+* Modified Continuations Library written by Matthias Mann  is distributed under the BSD 3-Clause license